Resources

 In this article:

-If you’re a first-time home seller, you probably don’t remember much about the closing process from the seller’s perspective because you were busy learning how to be a first-time home buyer!
+If you’re a first-time home seller, you probably remember little about the closing process from the seller’s perspective because you were busy learning how to be a first-time homebuyer!
 But, you likely remember there’s a lot to know and prepare for on closing day.

-Closing costs, escrow accounts, title search...remember all of those terms?
+Closing costs, escrow accounts, title search...remember those terms?
 They’re back, and there’s more to know this time around as the seller.
-First-time home sellers, take a look at this list to get acquainted with the process.
+First-time home sellers, check this list to get acquainted with the process.
 If you haven’t sold a home in several years, consider these steps as a refresher on what to expect during closing.

 To help you learn or remember the real estate terms used on closing day, read our Home Selling Glossary